You may wish to see an introductory page to this section first.

 The excavations of the Roman neighbourhood and of the Al-Bass Necropolis were carried out in 1946-1975 by Emir Maurice Chehab, Head of the Antiquities Services and Director of the National Museum of Beirut.
 He had the title of emir because he belonged to a noble Lebanese family.
 Some medieval and Ottoman buildings were pulled down to unearth the Roman town.
 Chehab gave priority to the reconstruction of the parts which had a monumental aspect and testified to the wealth of Tyre in the IInd and IIIrd century AD.
 Chehab's achievements were recognized in 1984 by the inclusion of the two sites he excavated in the UNESCO World Heritage List: The site of the town comprises important archaeological vestiges, a great part of which is submerged.
 The most noteworthy structures are the vestiges of the Roman baths, the two palaestrae, the arena, the Roman colonnaded road, the residential quarter.

-The overall aspect of this archaeological area brings to mind that of Sabratha in Libya, which also is situated near the sea.
+The overall aspect of this archaeological area brings to mind that of Sabratha in Libya, which also is situated by the sea.

 Mosaic Road: marble (left) and mosaic (right) pavements